Rigonkmalk/support_debug_archive/README.md

 - Hanging on "Generating, please wait 😁" ?
 1. Refresh the page and try again, this can happens right after installation.
-2. If you still encounter the issue, please check if you have a timeout related to /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :<br />
+2. If you still encounter the issue, please check if you have a timeout related to /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :
-    - RHEL : ```grep -Rni "/parameters/debug/" /var/log/httpd/```<br />
+    - RHEL : ```grep -Rni "/parameters/debug/" /var/log/httpd/```
     - Debian : ```grep -Rni "/parameters/debug/" /var/log/apache2/```
 3. You can kill the hanging process :
      - ```ps -ef | grep gorgone_audit.pl | grep -v grep | awk '{print $2}' && (kill -TERM $!; sleep 1; kill -9 $!)```
 4. Refresh the page and try again.
 5. Still stuck ?
-   1. You can adapt the timeout value for the audit generation at line 34 of /usr/share/centreon/www/include/Administration/parameters/debug/functions.php :
+   1. You can adapt the timeout value for the audit generation at line 35 of /usr/share/centreon/www/include/Administration/parameters/debug/functions.php :
    ```$audit_timeout       = "60"; // if you have a lot of poller you may ajust this value```
    2. Or bypass the audit generation :
-     - Comment the line 24 in /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :
+     - Comment the line 23 in /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :
      ```php
       23 ...
       24 //$conf_and_log_files_to_archive [] = generateAudit();